kevinhryang/LHL-SQLProject/README.md

 ## Future Goals
 - split all_sessions into multiple tables, possibly consolidating information from other tables to get rid of unnecessary entries
-- link the tables together in order to show relationships in the ERD
+- figure out how to do one to one ERD relationships in pgadmin
+- fix lingering consistency issues between foreign/primary key data types
 - come up with a system for imputing the remaining null values in the database